Shrimp and Couscous Stew (Cioppino-style)

 Servings4

-A brothy stew full of tomatoes, fennel, shrimp, and aromatics, is made luscious with pearl couscous, and bright with lemon, dill, and Castelvetrano olives (any green olive will do!).
-Reminiscent of Cioppino taken up a notch with zesty flavors.
+A brothy stew full of shrimp, fennel, tomato and aromatics, is made luscious with pearl couscous, and bright with lemon, dill, and Castelvetrano olives (any green olive will do!).
+It's reminiscent of Cioppino taken up a notch with zesty flavors.

 Kitchen Tools